Monday, October 21, 2024

 Never put Established artists Down

-Nobody gives a loaded baby diaper what you think about Lil' Wayne or the current state of Hip Hop.
-That's NOT going to get you the gig, your project is, but in order for a real industry person to even listen to it, they have to feel good about you.
+Nobody gives a loaded baby diaper what you think about Lil’ Wayne or the current state of Hip Hop.
+That’s NOT going to get you the gig, your project is, but in order for a real industry person to even listen to it, they have to feel good about you.
 You are your own walking resume.
-Why would someone trust a person who says s*it about other artists.
+Why would someone trust a person who says negative s*it about other artists.

 Understand business people know that what you do to others behind their backs is what you will do to them behind theirs so avoid the negative banter.
 Know that the artist that you are talking about has arrived and you are still knocking on the door and they are where you are trying to go …You would be SHOCKED at how the person that you are talking about could be the person to introduce you or work on your next project.
 Click “Next” for the next advice”